Spring Education Exchange (SEE): Day 1, Session 5

 Continuing Education Credit

 APHON will provide 0.5 nursing continuing professional development (NCPD) contact hour(s) for the successful completion of this session.
-Successful completion requires attendance for the entire session and the completion of the post-session evaluation.
+Successful completion requires attendance for the entire session and completion of the post-session evaluation.

 The Association for Pediatric Hematology Oncology Nurses is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
 This provider is also approved by the California Board of Registered Nursing, Provider Number 14513.